ruifengl1/University-of-Melbourne-Subjects/Cluster and Cloud Computing/README.md

 - The size of the task on hand
 - The life span of the applicaDon
 - Security concerns
-- Host operaDon system, e.g. running Docker on Windows servers
+- Host operation system, e.g. running Docker on Windows servers

 ##### What is a Container?

-- Similar concept of resource isolaDon and allocaDon as a virtual machine.
+- Similar concept of resource isolation and allocation as a virtual machine.
-- Without bundling the enDre hardware environment and full OS.
+- Without bundling the entire hardware environment and full OS.
 - Container technologies: Rocket (rkt), LxD, Docker ...
-- Docker is currently the leading so[ware container platform
+- Docker is currently the leading software container platform

 ##### What are Container Orchestration Tools?

-Container orchestraDon technologies provides a framework for integraDng and managing containers at scale
+Container orchestration technologies provides a framework for integrating and managing containers at scale

 - Simplify container management processes
 - Help to manage availability and scaling of containers